rjkviegas/skills-workshops/week-2/inheritance/README.md

 - Ensure that all existing unit tests still pass - it may be necessary to make some alterations.

 ## Plenary
-- Students share code from exercise for review - pick out any common themes, problems or misunderstandings which arise
+- Code review - any common problems or themes?
-- Revisit and discuss the pros and cons of both inheritance and composition
+- What are the advantages and disadvantages of the two approaches?
-- discuss advantages of composition:
-  * allows for picking and choosing from the base class' interface
-  * keeps objects independent of each other - less fear of unintentionally affecting the dependent objects
-  * more flexible + extensible
-- Discuss where it may be appropriate to use each pattern, but stress that composition is generally preferable